center-for-threat-informed-defense/attack-flow/docs/overview.rst

 **Threat Intelligence**

 CTI analysts can use Attack Flow to create highly detailed, behavior-based threat intelligence products.
-The standard is machine-readable to provide for interoperability across organizations and commercial tools.
+The langauge is machine-readable to provide for interoperability across organizations and commercial tools.
 Users can track adversary behavior at the incident level, campaign level, or threat actor level.
 Instead of focusing on indicators of compromise (IOCs), which are notoriously inexpensive for the adversary to change,